distri/packager/packager.coffee.md

 Helpers
 -------

-The path to the published jsonp script.
+The path to the published package json.
 This is the primary build product and is used when requiring in other packages and running standalone html.

     jsonPath = ({repository:{branch}}) ->